On the physical process first law for dynamical black holes: Introduction

 \section{Introduction}

-Black holes, a natural outcome of \gr, have always come up with intriguing surprises.
-A proper understanding of black holes has provided new insights into the spacetime structure and how it affects the surrounding matter fields.
-One of the most astounding results, derived first in the context of stationary black holes, relates to the fact that the laws of black hole mechanics have a one to one correspondence with the laws of thermodynamics \cite{Bardeen:1973gs}.
-A black hole inherits a causal boundary, which hides the central singularity and is known as the ``event horizon''.
-This gravity-thermodynamics correspondence becomes non-trivial when one associates a ``temperature'' \cite{Hawking:1971vc,Hawking:1974sw} as well as ``entropy'' with the event horizon \cite{Bekenstein:1972tm,Bekenstein:1973ur}.
-Also, it has been shown that one can relate these thermodynamic parameters to various geometric constructions not only for event horizons, but for any null surfaces acting as a causal horizon, including the Rindler horizon \cite{Jacobson:1999mi, Jacobson:2003wv} (see also \cite{Padmanabhan:2009vy,Chakraborty:2015hna,Chakraborty:2016dwb}). \\
+Black holes are inarguably the most fascinating predictions of general relativity.
+A remarkable resemblance exists between the laws of thermodynamics and black hole mechanics \cite{Bardeen:1973gs}.
+This gravity-thermodynamics correspondence becomes non-trivial when one associates a ``temperature'' \cite{Hawking:1971vc,Hawking:1974sw} as well as an ``entropy'' with the event horizon \cite{Bekenstein:1972tm,Bekenstein:1973ur}, which is a causal boundary, that hides the central singularity of the black hole from an outside observer.
+Thus, the properties of the event horizon may provide some deep insight into the nature of black holes and particularly towards a theory of quantum gravity.
+Also, it has been shown that one can relate these thermodynamic parameters to various geometric constructions not only for event horizons, but for any null surface acting as a causal horizon, including the Rindler horizon \cite{Jacobson:1999mi, Jacobson:2003wv} (see also \cite{Padmanabhan:2009vy,Chakraborty:2015hna,Chakraborty:2016dwb}).